-The beaches of North Cyprus are some of the most beautiful in Europe – whether you want to spot turtles in the sand, soak up the sunshine by cerulean waters or get involved with watersports, there’s one for you.
+The best beaches in North Cyprus are some of the most beautiful in Europe – whether you want to spot turtles in the sand, soak up the sunshine by cerulean waters or get involved with watersports, there’s one for you.

 At 18km from Girne, this is the longest stretch of sand on the north coast and unquestionably one of the most beautiful spots on the island – it has now been designated a ‘Halk Plaj’ (public beach), so there’s no access fee.
 Inland the view looks directly on to the five peaks of Beşparmak Mountain.
 Access from the main road is either through the village itself, where you’ll find the famous turtle project, restaurants and a free car park, or further east, from a metalled road leading to a large, well-defined car park where charges apply in high season.